briar/briar-desktop/HACKING.md

 "briar-desktop" and confirm "OK".

-This applies the copyright profile configured in `Settings → Editor → Copyright Profiles` in the scope which is configured in
+This applies the copyright profile configured in `Settings → Editor → Copyright → Copyright Profiles` in the scope which is configured in
 `Settings → Appearance & Behavior → Scopes`.